kairosdb/kairosdb/src/docs/restapi/Aggregators.rst

 .. js:data:: js_filter
 .. js:data:: js_range

-	The JS Aggregator is provided as a thrid party module found here
+	The JS Aggregator is provided as a third party module found here

 	https://github.com/Kratos-ISE/kise-kairosdb-module/

 	The module requires Java 8 and provides a way to pass javascript code as the aggregator.

+	Note. this project is now out of date with current version of Kairos.